-$$U_E = ku_c = t_p(v{eff})u_c$$ (29) with k, the coverage factor, being found by calculating the degrees of freedom using the Welch-Satterthwaite formula and then setting k equal to the t-distribution for the calculated degrees of freedom to give a 95 % confidence interval.
-Recommendations - 1.
+$$U_E = k u_c = t_p \Big(v{eff} \Big) u_c \tag{29}$$ with k, the coverage factor, being found by calculating the degrees of freedom using the Welch-Satterthwaite formula and then setting k equal to the t-distribution for the calculated degrees of freedom to give a 95 % confidence interval.
+12. Recommendations - 1.
 Replace biconic connectors with FC/PC connectors. - 2.
 Keep the optical power returned to the OTDR consistent for each calibration of a FOCUS. - 3.
-Record the signal level as well as the position of the OTDR return signal. - 4.
-Set the DDG external trigger level to one half of maximum trigger amplitude.
+Record the signal level as well as the position of the OTDR return signal.

+4. Set the DDG external trigger level to one half of maximum trigger amplitude.
 Also set the amplitude to 1.0 V and the offset to 0.0 V. Some sources of uncertainty were identified for the FOCUS calibration.
-According to the manufacturer, the accuracy of the delay generated by a DDG is $\pm 1.5$ ns ( $\pm 500$ ps typical) plus $1 \times 10^{-6}$ times the delay setting.
+According to the manufacturer, the accuracy of the delay generated by a DDG is ± 1.5 ns (± 500 ps typical) plus 1×10^{-6} times the delay setting.
 An unexpected source of uncertainty was identified in the delay produced by the DDG.
 The delay was found to vary with trigger rate and the amount of the variation was different for each of three DDG instruments tested.
-Among the different instruments, the set delay of 20 $\mu$ s changed by 200 ps to over 600 ps as the trigger rate was varied from 25 kHz to 10 MHz.
+Among the different instruments, the set delay of 20 μs changed by 200 ps to over 600 ps as the trigger rate was varied from 25 kHz to 10 MHz.
 The delay and pulse amplitude of the DDG should be calibrated.
-12. Summary and Conclusions Two effects are capable of causing the anomalous results in measured time delay, particularly when combined.
+13. Summary and Conclusions Two effects are capable of causing the anomalous results in measured time delay, particularly when combined.
 First, several of the optical and electrical pulse waveforms observed at different points in the signal path do not have monotonically increasing leading transitions, and the transition durations are not short compared to the desired resolution of the time delay estimates.
-Damaged connectors and different amounts of attenuation from different lengths of optical fiber cause variations in optical power.
+Damaged connectors and different amounts of insertion loss from various optical fiber patch cords and the 2 x 2 coupler cause variations in optical power delivered from the OTDR to the FOCUS.
+The OTDR optical output pulse amplitude was found to be dependent on selected pulse width.
 The varying optical power coupled with the non-monotonic transitions cause changes in the Stanford Research Systems model DDG Digital Delay/Pulse Generator trigger instant and thus changes in the time delay.
-A change in optical power of 4 dB may produce a 3.5 ns change in delay (Figure 8).
+A change in optical power of 4 dB may produce a 3.5 ns change in delay (Figure 7).
 Second, the delay (length) displayed by Tektronix TFP2 OTDR changes as returned optical power level changes.
 The distance (delay) changes as much as 1 ns per 1 dB change in signal level.
 Either of these two effects could account for the anomaly if the power levels changes were great enough.
-The two effects are not mutually exclusive and will combine to produce the anomalous calibration results observed.
-13. References - 1.
-"Calibration of Optical Time-Domain Reflectometers (OTDR's)," TIA/EIA-455-266, May 2002, Telecommunications Industry Association, Arlington, VA. - 2.
-"IEEE Standard on Transitions, Pulses, and Related Waveforms," IEEE Standard 181-2003, July 2003, The Institute of Electrical and Electronic Engineers, Piscataway, NJ, USA.
+The two effects are not mutually exclusive and may combine to produce the anomalous calibration results observed.
+14. References - Calibration of Optical Time-Domain Reflectometers (OTDR's), TIA/EIA-455-266, Telecommunications Industry Association, Arlington, VA, May 2002. - [2] IEEE Standard on Transitions, Pulses, and Related Waveforms, IEEE Standard 181-2003, The Institute of Electrical and Electronic Engineers, Piscataway, NJ, USA, July 2003. - [3] A.H.
+Hartog, A.J.
+Conduit, and D.N.
+Payne, "Variation of pulse delay with stress and temperature in jacketed and unjacketed optical fibres," Optical and Quantum Elect., vol. 11, pp. 265-273, 1979.